 Although the shift to NEM 2.0 instigated the beginning of a new era for SDG&E customers, solar is still a great deal.
 Electricity rates are expected to rise soon and this trend is unlikely to be disrupted in the future.
 Therefore, you can still save plenty of money and energy by switching to solar (if you haven’t already).

 How is net energy metering affected by time-of-use rates?

 The net energy metering program saw a few changes under NEM 2.0.
 Here we come to the second crucial term in the matter of net metering: time of use rate structure.
-California’s shift to new TOU rates has lowered the value of energy at midday (off-peak hours) and raised the rates of power in the evening (increased demand).
+California’s shift to new TOU rates has lowered the value of energy at midday (off-peak hours) as well as during the night (super off-peak hours) and raised the rates of power in the evening (increased demand).

 The on-peak window is now from 4 p.m. to 9 p.m.
 Given that that is when the sun is going down, this change of the peak period limits the amount of solar energy that can be produced at peak rates.
 Solar is produced during the day so the rates of exported solar energy are consequently lower on a time-of-use tariff.
 San Diegans are, however, still able to benefit from going solar so don’t delay the installation any further and lose out on incentives.

 You can find more information about your energy rates and the new 2020 pricing system on SDG&E’s website.
 There you can choose a new pricing plan and determine how much you can save over the current one.